BENZIE CONSERVATION DISTRICT

 Q: What if I don't finish the book in time?

-A: You're encouraged to join anyway!
+A: Please join anyway!
 Meetings start with discussion questions, but our talks are free-flowing, and the nature of these books inspire broader conversations about the world around us.

 Q: Are there any club fees?